OpenJML/openjml.github.io/tutorial/SpecificationFiles.md

 ## .jml files

 In the examples in this tutorial, specifications are written directly in the .java file, along with the program source code.
-This is convenient if the same engineers are working on both ethe code and the specifications.
+This is convenient if the same engineers are working on both the code and the specifications.
 However, an alternative is to separate the specifications into a separate file.
 Such specification files have a `.jml` suffix and are subject to the rules described in this lesson.